tardate/LittleCodingKata/elixir/install_macosx/README.md

-# Elixir on MacOSX
+# Elixir on MacOS

-Installing Elixir on MacOSX
+Installing Elixir on MacOS

 ## Notes

-Trying two options for running Elixir on MacOSX - brew and docker
+Trying two options for running Elixir on MacOS - brew and docker

 ### Using Homebrew